 What inspires you?

 Citizen and community-led action is a constant source of inspiration for me.
-The power and impact of citizens and communities taking action always leaves me feeling energised and excited about whatever challenge I’m taking on.
-Throughout my career, I’ve worked in service of these movements, striving to create the mechanisms and space that help people realise and actionise their full power.
+The power and impact of citizens and communities taking action always leaves me feeling energized and excited about whatever challenge I’m taking on.
+Throughout my career, I’ve worked in service of these movements, striving to create the mechanisms and space that help people realize and actionize their full power.
 It’s been the most clear and consistent guiding point across the work I’ve done.

-Which B Team initiative are you motivated by most?
+Which B Team cause are you motivated by most?
 How are you helping to lead on this issue?

-This response is what made me realise just how important it was to take this fight to a global level.
+This response is what made me realize just how important it was to take this fight to a global level.
 And how transparency and accountability form the foundation for addressing the many other issues our world faces.
-These efforts are essential to successfully carry out The B Team’s other initiatives.
+These efforts are essential to successfully carry out The B Team’s other causes.
 Our world urgently needs ambitious climate action.
 But governments will not be able to take action without strong tax revenue.
 Poor governance and corruption continue to hurt women more than men.
-It halts women’s progress toward equality and silences their efforts to organise and defend human rights.
-To fully realise The B Team’s agenda, we need strong, united action on the Governance & Transparency front.
+It halts women’s progress toward equality and silences their efforts to organize and defend human rights.
+To fully realize The B Team’s agenda, we need strong, united action on the Governance front.

 What convinced you to take on this challenge?
 Why do you believe that it cannot be achieved without business engagement and leadership?

 I’ve seen firsthand how corruption has halted development, growth and opportunity across communities.
 I could not stand by and just watch without taking action.
 While I’ve helped make progress on this challenge, I’ve also experienced the sometimes painful consequences.
 I’ve learned that when you fight corruption, people are going to attack you.
 They’ve attacked me and my family.
 They want you to give up.
 But I knew I couldn’t do that—I had to stand up.